manoastudyhub/manoastudyhub.github.io/index.md

 ### Milestone 2

 Our work on Milestone 2 started on 4/8 and finished on 4/21.
 Here is our [M2 project](https://github.com/manoastudyhub/code-directory/projects/2) which contains all of the issues we worked on for Milestone 2.
+All of the issues and their corresponding branches were merged with the master.

 <img class="ui medium left floated image" src="/images/m2done.png" width="650">

 ### Milestone 3

 Our work on Milestone 2 started on 4/21 and finished on 5/1.
 Here is our [M3 project](https://github.com/manoastudyhub/code-directory/projects/3) which contains all of the issues worked on for Milestone 3.
+All of the issues and their corresponding branches were merged with the master.

 <img class="ui medium left floated image" src="/images/m3/github-issues-m3.JPG" width="650">